Prepare and do your DELTA Module One exam in the EIM.

 - have at least two years' experience in different contexts

 - have a level of English of between C1 and C2 or above

 Registration: Can be done online or in person.
 To enrol online, go to ‘Select a group and enrol’, choose the Delta Module One exam and follow the registration procedure on the website.

 The Delta Module One course consists of 10 weekly synchronous one-hour sessions on Zoom.
 In addition, there will be asynchronous tasks each week.
-You will need to spend 6-8 hours a week engaging with the course materials and your colleagues in order to get the most out of the course.
+The tutor will be available for consultation in two synchronous Zoom tutorials per week, totalling a further three and a half hours.
+You will need to spend at least 3-4 hours a week engaging with the course materials and your colleagues in order to get the most out of the course.

 The course finishes in time for you to take the Delta Module One exam in June.

 The course fee includes all synchronous and asynchronous learning materials, tutor support, mock exams, library access and exam preparation.